mariadb-developers/docker-operator/README.md

     make initialise-helm
     make prepare-operator

-(8) You need to wait about 30 seconds for the operator to become available and then you can:
+(8) You need to wait about 30 seconds for the operator to become available.
+Then you can run:

     make install-operator